palantir/sls-packaging/readme.md

 }
 ```

+#### Accessing product dependencies

 You can programmatically access the minimum product dependency version as follows:
 ```gradle
 def myDependency = getMinimumProductVersion('com.palantir.service:my-service')
 ```

 More often though, you probably just want to get the minimum product dependencies as a gradle configuration
 that you can depend on from other projects.
-There is a configuration called `productDependencies` published
+For this purpose, there is a configuration called `productDependencies`
-from each SLS project.
+that is published from each SLS project.

 You can then use this together with [gradle-docker](https://github.com/palantir/gradle-docker/#specifying-and-publishing-dependencies-on-docker-images)
-to inject your product dependencies into the docker templating, for instance.
+to inject your product dependencies into the docker-compose templating, for instance.

 For example, given a dist project, `:my-service`, you can collect wire up docker :